joshnishikawa/MIDIcontroller/README.txt

       can also be set for analog input (maintaining stability in conversion)

     IN THE WORKS:
-  - True (channel pressure) aftertouch
   - Support for piezos
+  - Muxing of large arrays of notes
+  - More user-friendly 'rangeFinder' example

+  2.1.3 - included an example of how to implement aftertouch 2.1.2 - many variables changed to 'byte' or 'uint16_t' for easy storage
-  2.1.2 - new afterTouchValue for MIDInote, MIDIchannel is now a byte 2.1.0 - Split read() and send() functions.
+          public and private variables are better sorted 2.1.0 - Split read() and send() functions.
 MIDI channel is now user selectable 2.0.6 - Fixed a bug preventing poly CC to return to zero after note off.
   2.0.5 - Added a condition to prevent many double note triggers.
-  2.0.4 - Added support for capacitive sensors
+  2.0.4 - Added support for capacitive sensors (and started this version log)